How Can Your Company Benefit from a SaaS Solution?

 |Unused licenses||Reduces unused licenses because users are added only as needed.|

-To summarize, with SimScale being a SaaS solution, you can save up to 80-90% on the cost of annual license fees of hosted software packages and get the freedom to simulate your designs wherever and whenever you want.
-All you need is your browser and an internet connection and you are ready to run a numerical analysis!
+This was a short overview of the advantages that SaaS solutions bring.
+If you’re interested in simulation software delivered as a service, you should know that SimScale can save you up to 80-90% on the cost of annual license fees of hosted software packages, while giving the freedom to simulate your designs wherever and whenever you want.
+All you need is your browser and an Internet connection to run a numerical analysis!

 Delivering software as a service.
 McKinsey Quarterly http://www.mckinsey.com/~/media/mckinsey/dotcom/client_service/high%20tech/pdfs/delivering_software_as_a_service.ashx